British navy frigate escorts Russian warship in North Sea

-LONDON: A Royal Navy frigate escorted a Russian warship on Christmas Day as it passed close to British territorial waters, the ministry of defence said Tuesday at a time of strained relations between London and Moscow.
+LONDON: A Royal Navy frigate escorted a Russian warship on Christmas Day as it passed close to British territorial waters, the ministry of defense said on Tuesday at a time of strained relations between London and Moscow.

-“I will not hesitate in defending our waters or tolerate any form of aggression,” defence minister Gavin Williamson said in a statement after the incident.
+“I will not hesitate in defending our waters or tolerate any form of aggression,” defense minister Gavin Williamson said in a statement after the incident.

 “Britain will never be intimidated when it comes to protecting our country, our people, and our national interests.”

-The defence ministry said there had been a recent “upsurge in Russian units transiting UK waters”.
+The defense ministry said there had been a recent “upsurge in Russian units transiting UK waters.”

 It said the patrol ship HMS Tyne also escorted “a Russian intelligence-gathering ship” through the North Sea and the Channel on Sunday.